thecochenille/DGRP_SSDSSP/_PreliminaryAnalysis.md

-## Question 3.3: Is SSD genetic variation correlated with female or male plasticity?
+## Question 3.3: Is SS genetic variation correlated with female or male plasticity?

 #### Correlation between SSD and plasticity by sex